William R. King: Political career

-King entered politics and was elected as a member of the North Carolina House of Commons, where he served from 1807 to 1809, and he became city solicitor of Wilmington, North Carolina, in 1810.
-He was elected to the Twelfth, Thirteenth, and Fourteenth Congresses, serving from March 4, 1811, until November 4, 1816, when he resigned to become Secretary of the Legation for William Pinkney during Pinkney's appointment as Minister to Russia and to a special diplomatic mission in Naples.
-King was only 24 years old when he became a congressman for the first time.
-He did not reach the constitutional age of 25 for service in the House of Representatives until after the term began, but the Twelfth Congress did not convene until November 4, 1811, and King was not sworn in until then.
+King entered politics as an elected member of the North Carolina House of Commons, serving from 1807 to 1809, and later became city solicitor of Wilmington, North Carolina, in 1810.
+He was elected to the Twelfth, Thirteenth, and Fourteenth Congresses, serving from March 4, 1811, until November 4, 1816, when he resigned to become Secretary of the Legation for William Pinkney.
+He served in this role during Pinkney's appointment as Minister to Russia and during a diplomatic mission in Naples.
+King was 24 years old when he was first elected to Congress.
+He had not reached the constitutional age of 25 when his term began, but the Twelfth Congress did not convene until November 4, 1811, at which point he was sworn in to the House of Representatives.

-When he returned to the United States in 1818, King joined the westward migration of the cotton culture to the Deep South, purchasing property at what would later be known as "King's Bend" between present-day Selma and Cahaba on the Alabama River in Dallas County of the new Alabama Territory, which had been recently separated from Mississippi.
-He developed a large cotton plantation based on slave labor, calling the property "Chestnut Hill".
+When he returned to the United States in 1818, King joined the westward expansion of cotton cultivation into the Deep South, purchasing property at what would later be known as "King's Bend" between present-day Selma and Cahaba on the Alabama River in Dallas County.
+The area was part of the newly formed Alabama Territory, which had been recently separated from Mississippi.
+He developed a large cotton plantation based on slave labor and named it "Chestnut Hill."
 King and his relatives formed one of the state's largest slaveholding families, collectively owning as many as 500 people.

-William Rufus King was a delegate to the convention that organized the Alabama state government.
-Upon the admission of Alabama as the twenty-second state in 1819, he was elected by the State Legislature as a Democratic-Republican to the United States Senate.
+King was a delegate to the convention that organized the Alabama state government.
+After Alabama was admitted as the 22nd state in 1819, he was elected by the State Legislature as a Democratic-Republican to the United States Senate.

-King was a follower of Andrew Jackson, and was re-elected to the Senate as a Jacksonian in 1822, 1828, 1834, and 1841, serving from December 14, 1819, until his resignation on April 15, 1844.
-During this time, from March to April 1824, William R. King was honored with a single vote at the Democratic-Republican Party caucus to be the party's candidate for the office of vice president of the United States in the upcoming 1824 presidential election.
-Later, he served as President pro tempore of the United States Senate during the 24th through 27th Congresses.
-King was Chairman of the Senate's Committee on Public Lands and the Committee on Commerce.
+King aligned politically with Andrew Jackson, and was re-elected to the Senate as a Jacksonian in 1822, 1828, 1834, and 1841, serving from December 14, 1819, until his resignation on April 15, 1844.
+During the period from March to April 1824, King received a single vote at the Democratic-Republican Party caucus to be the party's candidate for the office of vice president of the United States in the upcoming 1824 presidential election.
+He served as President pro tempore of the United States Senate during the 24th through 27th Congresses.
+King was Chairman of the Senate Committee on Public Lands and the Committee on Commerce.